pikaroot/pikaroot.github.io/_posts/CodeCombat2023/2023-08-17-codecombatctf.md

 >Flag format: `sibersiaga{strings}`

 ## 🚩 Solution
 The aim of the challenge is to test your custom script development.
+Basically when you connect to the challenge, it will print out the banner together with the math question one at the time after you had solved it.
+The challenge description indicates the syllabus of the math questions (`min`, `max`, `mod`, `average`, `median`).
+The flag will be printed out when your solve count equals 100.

+By solving this kind of challenge, 3 requirements need to be met.

+1. You must understand how to use `pwntools`.
+(It is by far the easiest tool to solve it.)
+2. You must understand `Python`. :D
+3. You must know how to deal with data types. (e.g., b'3', '3', 3 are three different data types over here.)

-My `solve.py` script.
+Here is my ~~shamless~~ `solve.py` script.

 ```python
 #!/usr/bin/env python3